edgewall/trac/doc/api/trac_core.rst

   def __init__(self):
       self.all_colors = set()

-You should try to do as little as possible in a `Component` constructor.
+Note that one should try to do as little as possible in a `Component` constructor.
 The most complex operation could be for example the allocation of a lock to control the concurrent access to some data members and guarantee thread-safe initialization of more costly